 A variety of notification methods is planned to be available depending on stakeholder, business and community preferences.
-Notification methods will either be via letterboxed notifications or digital communications (ie e-updates and/or an interactive web portal).
+Notification methods will either be via letterboxed notifications or digital communications (i.e. e-updates and/or an interactive web portal).

 At project start, letterboxed notifications will be the main method of notification.
 The Community and Stakeholder Engagement Team will progressively survey residents and businesses impacted for the duration of the Project for their preferred communication method.
+Following the first survey, the preference from local residents around the C2 site was letterbox drops as well as digital communication.

 The Project will evaluate the feasibility of the survey outcomes and make a determination on the type of communication methods to be used in each particular area.
-After collaboration with TfNSW and DPIE, residents and businesses will be consulted, and this Communication Strategy will be updated to reflect the outcome.
+After collaboration with Transport and DPE, residents and businesses will be consulted, and this Communication Strategy will be updated to reflect the outcome.

-Stakeholders such as Council, sporting organisations, Chambers of Commerce will be provided with digital notifications.
+Stakeholders such as Council, sporting organisations and Chambers of Commerce will be provided with digital notifications.

-Letterboxed Paper Notifications
+Letterboxed Paper Notifications 4.6.2

-Letterboxed paper notifications will be the method of communication at project start until the community and business surveys are completed.
+Letterboxed paper notifications will be the main method of communication at project start until the community and business surveys are completed.
+Responses to the survey will determine how the community prefers to be notified and whether letterbox delivery of paper notifications will continue.

-The specific stakeholder notification area is variable from activity to activity and will be determined by a number of factors including:
+The specific stakeholder notification distribution area will vary from activity to activity and will be determined by a number of factors including:

-- Location, via a map, of the activity in relation to residences, sensitive receivers and businesses (this will include underground tunnelling and surface construction activities) - The potential impact that the work may have (such as noise, dust, access, traffic changes and other work activity)

-- The type and frequency of the activity being carried out (this will include any impulsive noise activities) - The time of day or night the activity is being carried out (this will include any out of hours works) proposed) - The duration of the activity - The type of equipment that is being used - The direct or indirect impact that is predicted or level of interest in a particular activity, such as utility works on local streets or traffic delays to the wider network
+- Location, via a map, of the activity in relation to residences, sensitive receivers and businesses (this will include underground tunnelling and surface construction activities) - The potential impacts work may have (such as noise, dust, access, traffic changes and other work activity) - The type and frequency of the activity being carried out (this will include any impulsive noise activities) - The time of day or night the activity is being carried out (this will include any out of hours works) proposed) - The duration of the activity - The type of equipment that is being used - The direct or indirect impact that is predicted or level of interest in a particular activity, such as utility works on local streets or traffic delays to the wider network.

-In addition, the stakeholder notification area is also dependant on the results of specific modelling.
-This includes Construction Noise and Vibration Impact Statements (CNVIS) produced by a specialist noise and vibration consultants.
-CNVIS's are used to identify the notification catchments and level of impact predicted for a specific activity.
+In addition, the stakeholder notification area is also dependent on the results of specific modelling.
+This includes Construction Noise and Vibration Impact Statements (CNVIS) produced by specialist noise and vibration consultants.
+CNVIS's are used to identify level of impact predicted for a specific activity and the notification catchment area.

-The minimum notification period is five business days' notice of an activity or change.
+The minimum period for notification is five business days for an activity or program change.
 See the Communication Tools in section 7.1 for more detailed information about notification periods.

-Depending on need, these notifications may be translated to the relevant language.
+Depending on need, notifications may be translated to relevant languages.

-Digital Notifications and e-updates
+4.6.3 Digital Notifications and e-updates

-Should resident and business survey results indicate a preference for information digitally, the Project will move to digital notifications if reasonable and feasible.
+Should resident and business survey results indicate a preference for information to be delivered digitally, the Project will move to digital notifications, if reasonable and feasible.
+To date surveys have indicated the preference is to receive both letterbox dropped notifications as well as digital notifications.

-Regular e-updates will provide timely, relevant and specific information and will detail location, via a map, of the activity in relation to residences, sensitive receivers and businesses (this will include underground tunnelling and surface construction activities).
+Regular e-updates will provide timely, relevant and specific information and will detail, via a map, location of the activity in relation to residences, sensitive receivers and businesses (this will include underground tunnelling and surface construction activities).
 The notification will also include: